 8. Aliens vs. Predator: Requiem

 This is the darkest movie ever, literally.
 The action is very hard to make out and there are no iconic shots of the creatures.
-Trying to find a scene where a Predator and alien is in the same shot is next to impossible.
+Trying to find a scene where a Predator and an Alien are in the same shot is next to impossible.

 The plot is full of holes, the characters are forgettable and the music just riffs on the other movies.

-It also has a quite bad taste with killing of children, babies and pregnant women.
+It also has a quite bad taste with the killing of children, babies, and pregnant women.
 The best thing about it: The lead Predator and seeing the Predator homeworld for a brief moment.

 Hated critically and not doing very well financially, the movie killed off the Alien vs. Predator series for the time being.
 More than 10 years later, there are still some rumors about a possible Alien vs. Predator 3.